The Cayley plane and String bordism: Proof of Theorem

-The first step is to construct, for each $n\ge4$, an element $M^{4n}$ of $S$ which satisfies condition~(1) of Theorem~\ref{thm:mstring-gen}.
-The element $M^{4n}$ will be a $\ZZ$-linear combination of total spaces of $\OP^2$ bundles.
-The base space $W$ of each of these $\OP^2$ bundles will be the product of two carefully chosen complete intersections.
+The first step is to construct, for each $n\ge4$, a $\OP^2$ bundle $M^{4n}$ which satisfies condition~(1) of Theorem~\ref{thm:mstring-gen}.
+It will be a $\ZZ$-linear combination (topologically, a disjoint union with some string structures possibly reversed) of total spaces of $\OP^2$ bundles whose base spaces are products of two carefully chosen complete intersections.

 Let $i:V^m(d_1,\dots,d_r) \into \CP^{m+r}$ denote a smooth complete intersection of degree $(d_1,\dots,d_r)$ and complex dimension~$m$.
 Consider the $\OP^2$ bundle pulling back from the universal bundle $\OP^2 \to \B\Spin(9) \to \B\Ff$ by a classifying map $g$ of the form: